luizfm/sys-pack-app/README.md

 - [ ] Clone this repo
 - [ ] execute `yarn` command on the root folder.
 If you don't have `yarn` command available, you might need to install its pacakge via NPM with the command `npm install --global yarn`.
 Npm is a package manager available when you install `Node` in your machine.
 Be sure that you have node install by running `node -v`.
 If you don't have it installed, download the LTS version from https://nodejs.org/en.
 - [ ] Once the step above is finished, it's time to run the migrations.
 Migrations contains the history of the database management. run it using the command `yarn rw prisma migrate dev`.
 - [ ] Now, you should set up the env variables for this project.
-Since it was developed using AWS S3 bucket to keep the uploaded files, and the bucket required a few configurations to make it easy to receive the uploaded files from an outside application, its highly recommended to use the ones provided on the topic `Evn variables` below, avoiding additional setup steps.
+Since it was developed using AWS S3 bucket to keep the uploaded files, and the bucket required a few configurations to make it easy to receive the uploaded files from an outside application, its highly recommended to use the ones provided on the topic `Env variables` below, avoiding additional setup steps.
+There is one env variable called `SESSION_SECRET`.
+This one must be present on your `.env` file or the application will not working since it is using dbAuth feature from `redwoodjs`.
 - [ ] Finally, run the project using the command `yarn rw dev`.

 ### Env variables

 These are the env variables used in this project.
 Once the challenge review finishes, they will be removed.
+Use these if you want.

 ```
 REDWOOD_ENV_S3_PRE_SIGNED_URL=https://3lwgajzth2.execute-api.sa-east-1.amazonaws.com/default/getPreSignedURL-1